imcquee/vitacompanion-VSCODE/README.md

 ↑ = Send and Run Payload

-Massive thanks to devnoname120 for Vita Companion
+Massive thanks to devnoname120 - https://github.com/devnoname120 for Vita Companion

+Additional thanks to Rinnegatamante - https://github.com/Rinnegatamante for his php implementation of a param.sfo parseer